Skip to main content

 OptionDescription

 Username and PasswordThe credentials you use to log into the Windows machine where you are running EPF.
 While these fields are not unique to Single System connection types, the fact that you use your Windows credentials to log into the same machine is.
 We recommend that you enable secure password management for your connections using the Windows Credential Manager as described in the Note below.
+This connection type also supports network domain users specified in the following format: <DOMAIN_NAME>\<user_name>.
+If your EPF host machine is on a domain and you do not provide the domain user in the format shown, you will see a login screen in the SUT Viewer window and must provide credentials to proceed.

 Screen Width and HeightThe screen resolution you want for the SUT display.
 Default: Single System connections use the screen resolution set on the Windows operating system where you are running EPF.
 You can find the resolution on your Windows system by navigating to Display > Scale and Layout > Display Resolution.